GustavoDouradoSilva/ankidroid-http-conection/README.md

 </network-security-config>
 ```

-after this you just need to compile and run the application on your utilizing the ip to the custom server
+after this you just need to compile and run the application on your phone utilizing the ip to the custom server